DatumMechanics/assignment4/README.md

 Assignment #4

+This assignment is based on hash tables.

+You are only to submit your updated hash_table.py file.

+There are three tasks:

 _Task_#1_ (25pts) Write a subroutine to count the number of collisions for a hash table that has been filled.
 You are given a declaration of a function here: